-The Keys to the Proper Diet
+The Keys to a Proper Diet

 Here’s the thing.
 Every body is different.
 Diet tips that work for one person may not work for someone else.
 It’s no wonder the world wide web offers a huge platform of contradictory health advice.
 But we filtered through the junk and found the good stuff, because there are things we all have in common.